Common sense tells us that locally harvested seafood will taste fresher (and better) than a cheaper, imported product.

 As Sea Pearl Seafood owner Greg Ladnier explains, white shrimp are in season early spring and late fall when it’s cooler.
 In between those periods, brown shrimp are most plentiful during the summer months.
 Pink shrimp are your cold weather species, peaking from late fall until early spring.
 Royal Reds are off and on throughout the year.

-And as far as price goes, you won’t see a huge difference (again, except when it comes to the Royal Reds).
+And as far as price goes, you won’t see a huge difference (except, again, when it comes to the Royal Reds).

 “White and brown shrimp are close in price,” said Ladnier.
 “Pink shrimp go for slightly higher prices, and Royal Reds have a different market altogether.”

 If you’re planning on seeking out Alabama Gulf shrimp soon for a family meal or a large get together, you’re in luck.
-According to Chris Blankenship, director of Alabama Marine Resources and program administrator for the Alabama Seafood Marketing Commission (ASMC), Alabama shrimp are doing well right now.
+According to Chris Blankenship, deputy commissioner of the Alabama Department of Conservation and Natural Resources and program administrator for the Alabama Seafood Marketing Commission (ASMC), Alabama shrimp are doing well right now.

 So remember, next time you’re in the mood for Alabama Gulf shrimp, think about what kind of dish you’re going to prepare, and check to see what shrimp season we’re in.